 What Can You Do With a Master's in Fire Science?

 - County Administrator

 Emergency management leaders sometimes advance into executive roles in the public sector.
-A county administrator, for example, may manage a team responsible for regional fire protection, public works, education, and transportation.
-These roles typically require a bachelor's degree, though some counties and larger municipalities may prefer to hire individuals with a master's.
+A county administrator, for example, may manage a team responsible for regional fire protection, public works, education, and/or transportation.
+Some of these roles may be earned with only a bachelor's degree, though counties and larger municipalities may prefer to hire individuals with a master's.

 - Postsecondary Teacher

 Postsecondary teachers instruct students at vocational and technical schools, colleges, and universities.
 They may also advise students, chair college departments, and conduct research in their areas of expertise.
 Although most four-year institutions require professors to hold a doctoral degree, community colleges may hire fire science instructors who have only a master's.

 How to Advance Your Career in Fire Science